QuickFastly/Nova-Regna/World/Map/Shinzen/City of Hashiri/Ginya.md

     </table>
   </div>

-Ginya is a town located within the [[Kanjō ward]] of the city of [[City of Hashiri]].
+Ginya is a town located within the [[Kanjō ward]] of the city of [[Hashiri]].
 It is a mixed use area with a balance of residential, commercial, and industrial uses, and is home to a landmark fortress and shrine build in the Ikute period, and the Ginya Art & Media College campus.
 It is considered the most prestigious area of Hashiri, and is the most expensive area within the city to live in.

 It was also a popular area among car enthusiasts due to the C1 expressway loop and the particularly large parking area connected to it.